 She went silent.

-“Who’s they?” he said again.
+“Who are they?” he said again.

 “I don’t know anything firsthand,” she said.
-“But Roy, my former old man, was sure happy to tell me how Hammerhead used his big framing hammer to bust up Mudflap piece by piece until he was supposedly begging for that final shot to the head.”
+“But Roy, my former old man, was sure happy to tell me how Hammerhead used his big fucking framing hammer to bust up Mudflap piece by piece until he was supposedly begging for that final shot to the head.”

 “And who the fuck is Hammerhead?”

-“He’s the prez of the Double Ds.”
+“He’s the Prez of the Double Ds.”

 “Someone said something about a landfill, but I don’t know where.”